 Returning Your Ballot: Voters may return their ballot by mail or in-person at a designated place of deposit.
 Voted ballots must be received by the Clerk's Office by 7:00 p.m. on Election Day.

-- Voter Service Center: Voters may visit any voter service center within their county to drop off their voted ballot.
+- Voter Service Center or Place of Deposit: Voters may visit any voter service center or place of deposit within their county to drop off their voted ballot.